parasuramivln/PDC-support-web/support-docs/docs/login/linux_login.md

 # How to login from Linux

+## Kerberos based authentication
 There are various flavours of Linux and installing the software does differ between distributions.
-Configuration of kerberos is however similar in Linux distributions
+Configuration of kerberos is however similar in Linux distributions.
+For information on how to login from linux using SSH key based authentication, please refer to [this page](./ssh_login.md#linux-and-macos)

 ## How to login from Ubuntu Debian